 - Bad data costs U.S. businesses more than $611 billion each year.

 It’s clear data is a critical business resource.
 Yet, many companies continue to struggle with database maintenance.
 If you’re not sure where to start, keep reading.
 Today we break down some key database terms and concepts.
+Keep reading.

 Data normalization is the process of standardizing values within your contact database.
 This process creates relativity and context by grouping similar values into one common value.
 Any data point can be normalized.
 Examples include job title, job function, company name, country, state, industry, etc.